robinzimmer1989/jam-cms/README.md

 ## Supported field types

-At the moment, not all ACF field types are supported but I'm working on it.
+The following field types are supported.
+More to come.

 #### Text